 I always stock up on bleach, white vinegar, amonnia, borax, 91% rubbing alcohol, and Dawn dish soap.
 I boil my water.
 Then from these Items I make most of my cleaners.
 My favorite kitchen cleaner I make up a gallon at a time.
-Then I fill up a cut little spray bottle.

 How do I make my own spray cleaner for the kitchen?

-By Irmgard from Port Isabel, TX
+By Irmgard A. Meyer from Port Isabel, TX

 Mix 1/2 cup vinegar and 1/4 cup baking soda (or 2 teaspoons borax) into 1/2 gallon (2 liters) water.
 Store and keep.
 Use for removal of water deposit stains on shower stall panels, bathroom chrome fixtures, windows, bathroom mirrors, etc.

 Mix 2 teaspoons borax, 4 tablespoons vinegar and 3 cups hot water.
 For stronger cleaning power add 1/4 teaspoon liquid castile soap.
 Wipe on with dampened cloth or use non-aerosol spray bottle.
 To disinfect kitchen sponges, put them in the dishwasher when running a load.